-is an attractive jurisdiction because of its very low tax rates and opportunities for company development in an economy with high GDP and high quality of life.
-While foreign investors have certain restrictions in terms of foreign company ownership, they can invest in Qatar
+Qatar is an attractive jurisdiction because of its very low tax rates and opportunities for company development in an economy with high GDP and high quality of life.
+While foreign investors have certain restrictions in terms of foreign company ownership, they can start a company in Qatar by co-owning it with a Qatari national.
+Complete information about how you can set up a business in Qatar can be obtained from our company formation specialists in Qatar.
+Moreover, if you have decided to relocate to this country, you can solicit in-depth support from our immigration lawyers in Qatar.

 What are the steps for opening a company in Qatar?

-Foreign companies that want to expand their business to Qatar can open a branch or incorporate a new business entity.
+Foreign companies that want to start a company in Qatar can open a branch or incorporate a new business entity.
 A requirement for doing business in the country for foreign corporations is to appoint a representative.
 One of our company registration agents in Qatar can help by answering your questions about the steps for business incorporation in the country.
 A few steps are mandatory for all investors who decide to open a company in Qatar:

 - reserve a company name with the Commercial Registry and Trademark Department;